 2nd Category = ‘Not Normal’, which is an aggregation of all dispatch intervals for that unit where a unit was deduced as operating ‘Off-Target’ (according to AEMO’s Compliance logic) and ‘Non-Conforming’

-3rd Category = new to the GSD2020 (i.e. not in the GSD2019) we introduced a category of ‘Suspended’ to cover the dispatch intervals in which, for a given unit, the AEMO had switched off its Conformance Status logic as a result of that unit implementing Primary Frequency Response (PFR).
+3rd Category = Added to the GSD2020 and GSD2021 (i.e. not in the GSD2019) we introduced a category of ‘Suspended’ to cover the dispatch intervals in which, for a given unit, the AEMO had switched off its Conformance Status logic as a result of that unit implementing Primary Frequency Response (PFR).

 This was done because PFR naturally might have a unit deviate from its Target because of the action to support the frequency.